wbfoss/rdap-lookup/scope-next.md

 - CDN integration for global performance
 - Database indexing strategies

-This comprehensive scope provides a roadmap for transforming the RDAP Lookup tool into a powerful cybersecurity intelligence platform while maintaining its core simplicity and ease of use.
+This comprehensive scope provides a roadmap for transforming DomainIntel into a powerful cybersecurity intelligence platform while maintaining its core simplicity and ease of use.